 What is a Supply-Side Platform?

-How Do SSPs Work?
+How SSPs Work?

 A Supply-Side Platform (SSP) automates how publishers sell ad space by running lightning-fast auctions every time a user loads a webpage.
 Here’s how it works in simple steps: